 The only difference is that the Yorkshire Terrier is considered to be a hypoallergenic dog, whereas the Silky is not listed as one.
 Therefore, the Yorkie will shed much less than the Silky for sure, so if dog hair is a deal-breaker for you then the Yorkie might be the better option.
 The Silky is a low shedder throughout the year.

-The cost of a Yorkshire Terrier starts from around $800 from a reputable breeder, and the Silky Terrier starts from around $1,000.
+The cost of a Yorkshire Terrier starts from around $800 from a reputable breeder.
+The Silky Terrier starts from around $1,000.
 This is purely down to the fact that the Silky Terrier are rarer.
 Sikly Terrier Breeders can charge more.
 There are more Yorkie breeders, which drives up the competition.
 This will generally mean your costs as a potential dog owner will end up being slightly less.

-Other costs, such as insurance, cages, harnesses etc, are roughly all the same, the only real price difference is the ½ cup of extra food that the Silky eats extra every day.
+Other costs, such as insurance, cages, harnesses etc, are all about the same.
+The only real price difference is the ½ cup of extra food that the Silky eats extra every day.